-How to manage the employment relationship in where the employer needs to reduce the number of employees it employs for operational, financial or technological reasons (retrenchment)
+How to manage the employment relationship where the employer needs to reduce the number of employees it employs for operational, financial or technological reasons (retrenchment)

 Restructuring of a business, for whatever reason, can be a traumatic experience for employers and employees alike.
 When employees lose their jobs through no fault of their own through retrenchments, it is not only they that are affected, but the other employees who are not retrenched (“survivors”) as well.
 The direct financial cost and indirect morale and adjustment costs to employers in retrenching staff can also be significant.